A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

 \subsection{Application to a Big-Five Personality Questionnaire}

-We first illustrate the proposed algorithm using $1,015,342$ responses to Goldberg's (1992) 50 Big-Five Factor Marker (FFM) items from the International Personality Item Pool (IPIP; Goldberg et al., 2006) downloaded from the Open-Source Psychometrics Project (https://openpsychometrics.org/).
+We first demonstrate amortized IWVI via an empirical example intended to: (1) showcase IWVI's computational efficiency when analyzing large-scale item response data and (2) obtain reasonable population values for conducting simulation studies.
+Specifically, we analyze $\num{1015342}$ responses to Goldberg's (1992) 50 Big-Five Factor Marker (FFM) items from the International Personality Item Pool (IPIP; Goldberg et al., 2006) downloaded from the Open-Source Psychometrics Project (\url{https://openpsychometrics.org/}).
 The IPIP-FFM items were designed to assess respondents' levels of five personality factors: \textit{Conscientiousness}, \textit{openness}, \textit{emotional stability}, \textit{agreeableness}, and \textit{extraversion}.
 Empirical Big-Five studies often yield substantial factor inter-correlations (e.g., Biesanz \& West, 2004), so we permitted correlated factors by applying the Geomin oblique rotation method to all fitted loadings matrices.
 Each of the five factors included $10$ five-category items anchored by ``Disagree'' (1), ``Neutral'' (3), and ``Agree'' (5).
 Item responses were recoded as necessary so that the highest numerical value of the response scale indicated a high level of the corresponding factor.
-After pre-processing the data (details available upon request), our final sample size was $N = 515,708$ responses.
+After pre-processing the data (details available upon request), our final sample size was $N = \num{515708}$ responses.

 Computation was carried out following the procedures described in Section~\ref{section:5}.
 A scree plot of $-\tilde{\ell}(P)$ computed on a holdout set of $2.5\%$ of observations for $P \in \{ 1, \ldots, 10\}$ (Figure~\ref{fig:3}) demonstrated an ``elbow'' at $P = 5$, suggesting that $5$ latent factors accounted for most of the correlation between item responses.
-We set the inference model hidden layer size to $130$ (i.e., the mean of the input layer size and $2P$) and the learning rate to $\eta = 0.01$.
-Manual experimentation suggested that model performance was fairly insensitive to increasing the number of importance-weighted samples $R$ and the number of Monte Carlo samples $S$.
-We therefore chose the smallest $R, S > 1$ to demonstrate the importance-weighting approach -- that is, we set $R, S = 2$.
+We set the inference model hidden layer size to $130$ (i.e., the mean of the input layer size and $2P$) and the learning rate to $\eta = 0.005$.
+We set the number of IW samples $R = 5$ to demonstrate the importance-weighting approach.
 We fitted the full data set $100$ times to assess the replicability of the parameter estimates across random seeds.
 Only equivalent factor solutions were compared.